 In fulfilling its basic mission, the university regularly identifies and monitors its progress in meeting long-range and short-term goals.
 Students, faculty, staff, and administrators actively work together to achieve such important goals and to establish priorities for the institution's future.
-Copies of the most recent strategic plan are available online.
+Copies of the most recent strategic plan are available in the Office of Finance and Administration at www.csupueblo.edu/StrategicPlan